tmknom/github-actions-baseline/README.md

 # GitHub Actions Baseline

-GitHub Actions template collection for DevOps
+A collection of useful GitHub Actions for all kinds of projects

 ## License